Non-small-cell lung cancer: Early/nonmetastatic NSCLC

-NSCLCs are usually not very sensitive to chemotherapy and/or radiation, so surgery (lung resection to remove the tumor) remains the treatment of choice if patients are diagnosed at an early stage.
+NSCLCs are usually not very sensitive to chemotherapy or radiation, so surgery (lung resection to remove the tumor) remains the treatment of choice if patients are diagnosed at an early stage.

-If the persons have a small, but inoperable tumor, they may undergo highly targeted, high-intensity radiation therapy.
+If a person has a small but inoperable tumor, they may undergo highly targeted, high-intensity radiation therapy.
 New methods of giving radiation treatment allow doctors to be more accurate in treating lung cancers.
 This means less radiation affects nearby healthy tissues.
 New methods include Cyberknife and stereotactic body radiation therapy.
-Certain people who are deemed to be higher risk may also receive adjuvant (ancillary) chemotherapy after initial surgery or radiation therapy.
-A number of possible chemotherapy agents can be selected, but most involve the platinum-based chemotherapy drug called cisplatin.
+Certain people who are deemed to be at higher risk may also receive adjuvant (ancillary) chemotherapy after initial surgery or radiation therapy.
+Several possible chemotherapy agents can be selected, but most involve the platinum-based chemotherapy drug called cisplatin.

 Other treatments include percutaneous ablation and chemoembolization.
 The most widely used ablation techniques for lung cancer are radiofrequency ablation (RFA), cryoablation, and microwave ablation.
 Ablation may be an option for patients whose tumors are near the outer edge of the lungs.
-Nodules less than 1 cm from the trachea, main bronchi, oesophagus, and central vessels should be excluded from RFA given high risk of complications and frequent incomplete ablation.
-Additionally, lesions greater than 5 cm should be excluded and lesions 3 to 5 cm should be considered with caution given high risk of recurrence.
+Nodules less than 1 cm from the trachea, main bronchi, oesophagus, and central vessels should be excluded from RFA given the high risk of complications and frequent incomplete ablation.
+Additionally, lesions greater than 5 cm should be excluded and lesions 3 to 5 cm should be considered with caution given the high risk of recurrence.
 As a minimally invasive procedure, it can be a safer alternative for patients who are poor candidates for surgery due to comorbidities or limited lung function.
-A study comparing thermal ablation to sublobar resection as treatment for early stage NSCLC in older people found no difference in overall survival of the patients.
-It is possible that RFA followed by radiation therapy has a survival benefit due to synergism of the two mechanisms of cell destruction.
+A study comparing thermal ablation to sublobar resection as treatment for early-stage NSCLC in older people found no difference in overall survival of the patients.
+RFA followed by radiation therapy may have a survival benefit due to the synergism of the two mechanisms of cell destruction.

+The treatment scenario for patients with resectable non-small cell lung cancer has changed dramatically with the incorporation of immunotherapy.
+The introduction of immunotherapy into treatment algorithms has yielded improved clinical outcomes in several phase II and III trials in both adjuvant (Impower010 and PEARLS) and neoadjuvant settings (JHU/MSK, LCMC3, NEOSTAR, Columbia/MGH, NADIM, NADIM II and CheckMate-816), leading to new U.S. Food and Drug Administration approvals in this sense.